vmikk/PhyloNext/README.md

     --phytree             Custom phylogenetic tree
-    --taxgroup            Specific taxonomy group in Open Tree of Life (default, "All_life") --phylabels           Type of tip labels on a phylogenetic tree ("OTT" or "Latin")
+    --taxgroup            Specific taxonomy group in Open Tree of Life (default, "All_life") --phylabels           Type of tip labels on a phylogenetic tree ("OTT" or "Latin") --maxage              Manually assign root age for a tree obtained from Open Tree of Life; e.g., 127 --phyloonly           Prune Open Tree tips for which there are no phylogenetic inputs; logical, default, false

     --country             Country code, ISO 3166 (multiple comma-separated values allowed); e.g., "DE,PL,CZ" --latmin              Minimum latitude of species occurrences (decimal degrees); e.g., 5.1